arkceajin/QtDemos/README.md

 ### 6. QML Garbage Collection
 From: https://stackoverflow.com/questions/51729672/what-are-the-rules-for-a-c-object-returned-from-a-q-invokable-to-be-owned-and

-GC is not the smart pointer.
+QML GC is not the smart pointer.
 When the object's reference count becomes zero, QML GC will destroy the object which returns from `Q_INVOKABLE` function except `CppOwnership`.
 But not immediately.
-GC.